This is a joyn wrapper that works in a similar fashion to base::merge and data.table::merge, which is why merge masks the other two.

 Arguments passed on to

-character: Vector of variable names in
+joyny_vars_to_keepcharacter: Vector of variable names in

-character: Name of reporting variable.
+ythat will be kept after the merge.
+If TRUE (the default), it keeps all the brings all the variables in y into x.
+If FALSE or NULL, it does not bring any variable into x, but a report will be generated.reportvarcharacter: Name of reporting variable.
 Default is ".joyn".
 This is the same as variable "_merge" in Stata after performing a merge.
 If FALSE or NULL, the reporting variable will be excluded from the final table, though a summary of the join will be display after concluding.

-logical: If TRUE, it will update NA values of all variables in x with actual values of variables in y that have the same name as the ones in x.
+update_NAslogical: If TRUE, it will update NA values of all variables in x with actual values of variables in y that have the same name as the ones in x.
 If FALSE, NA values won't be updated, even if

-logical: If TRUE, it will update all values of variables in x with the actual of variables in y with the same name as the ones in x.
+update_valuesisTRUEupdate_valueslogical: If TRUE, it will update all values of variables in x with the actual of variables in y with the same name as the ones in x.
 NAs from y won't be used to update actual values in x.
 Yet, by default, NAs in x will be updated with values in y.
 To avoid this, make sure to set

-logical: if FALSE, it won't display any message (programmer's option).
+update_NAs = FALSEverboselogical: if FALSE, it won't display any message (programmer's option).
 Default is TRUE.

 Examples